nuel-solutions/sample-aws-security-incident-response-integrations/documentation/SERVICE_NOW/SERVICE_NOW.md

 A: The base integration supports standard ServiceNow incident fields.
 For custom fields, you'll need to modify the Lambda functions and ServiceNow scripts.

 **Q: Can I use this with ServiceNow's Security Incident Response module?**
-A: Yes, the integration can be adapted to work with ServiceNow's Security Incident Response module by modifying the business rules to target security incidents instead of standard incidents.
+A: Yes, the integration supports ServiceNow's Security Incident Response module.
+Use `--integration-module ir` during deployment to target the `sn_si_incident` table instead of the standard `incident` table.

 ### Technical Questions